 The Department of Housing & Urban Development (HUD) has strict spending deadlines.
 As a result, the City will impose spending deadlines to ensure all CDBG funds are expended in accordance with HUD rules.
-If the minimum expenditure threshold is not met and if documentation is not received by the due date(s), the City may terminate this agreement.
+Fifty percent (50%) of this CDBG award must be expended and documentation of those eligible costs must be submitted by April 10, 2019.
+If this minimum expenditure threshold is not met and if documentation is not receive by April 10, 2019 the City may terminate this Agreement.